JUNO Sensitivity to Invisible Decay Modes of Neutrons: Introduction

 \section{Introduction}

 The conservation of the baryon number $B$ is an accidental symmetry in the Standard Model of particle physics, and no fundamental symmetry guarantees the proton's stability.
 Baryon number violation is one of three basic ingredients to generate the cosmological matter-antimatter asymmetry from an initially symmetrical universe \cite{Sakharov:1967dj}.
 On the other hand, baryon number $B$ is necessarily violated, and the proton must decay in the Grand Unified Theories (GUTs) \cite{Nath:2006ut}, which can unify the strong, weak, and electromagnetic interactions into a single underlying force.
+These GUTs have motivated a long history of experiments searching for proton decay \cite{ParticleDataGroup:1994kdp}.
 However, no experimental evidence to date for proton decay or $B$-violating neutron decay has been found \cite{ParticleDataGroup:2022pth}.
-Discovering nucleon decay now remains a key signature of the GUTs.
+Discovering nucleon decay now remains a key signature of GUTs.
 Super-Kamiokande with Gd-loaded water can improve its background rejection capability in the nucleon decay searches \cite{Super-Kamiokande:2021the}.
-The new generation of underground experiments such as JUNO \cite{JUNO_YB,JUNO_PPNP,JUNO_CDR}, Hyper-Kamiokande \cite{Hyper-K} and DUNE \cite{DUNE} with tens or even hundreds of kiloton target masses and different detection technologies, will continue to search for the nucleon decay and test the GUTs.
+The new generation of underground experiments such as JUNO \cite{JUNO_YB,JUNO_PPNP,JUNO_CDR}, Hyper-Kamiokande \cite{Hyper-K} and DUNE \cite{DUNE} with tens or even hundreds of kiloton target masses and different detection technologies, will continue to search for the nucleon decay and test GUTs.